NexulAcademy/weather-app/readme.md

 Get value of an input textbox
 ==============================

+Once the app loads, you may want to let the user enter a new zip code and show the weather for that location.
+Use a normal HTML text input and button for the interface.

-Respond to a button click
+You can respond to a button click using the following examples: https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onclick
-https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onclick

 TIP: read your input value and send it off to your custom showWeather function.

-reading a textbox input value
+You can read a textbox input value using the following example: https://www.w3schools.com/jsref/prop_text_value.asp
-https://www.w3schools.com/jsref/prop_text_value.asp

     var x = document.getElementById("myText").value;